tribbin/Delft3D-dependabot-test/src/engines_gpl/dimr/docs/source/DIMRAndBMIDesign.md

 omitted for simplicity).
 In order to understand the class diagram we introduce the following name conventions:

-- Component: identifies a simulator (D-FlowFM, RTC-Tools, WAQ, WAVE or Delft3D-FLOW).
+- Component: identifies a simulator (e.g.: D-FlowFM, RTC-Tools, WAQ, WAVE or Delft3D-FLOW).
 Each component is available as a dynamic library (.dll or .so) with a BMI interface (Basic Model Interface) consisting of 11 functions responsible for executing the simulator, getting the